|

 death, an outcome that David never desired.
 Our refusal to fully forgive and to restore the relationship will mean only greater

-How can we forgive a deeply felt wrong?
+pain in the future.
+CONCLUSION How can we forgive a deeply felt wrong?
 Only through the love of Jesus Christ and the power love brings.
 What does

 Paul teach us about love?
 “Love is patient…keeps no record of wrongs…Love never fails” (I Cor.
 13:5,8).